Coded Random Access: Applying Codes on Graphs to Design Random Access Protocols: Introduction

-In recent years there has been a conceptual shift in the theory and practice of slotted ALOHA protocol family, based on the use of successive interference cancellation (SIC) algorithms that enable ``unlocking'' of the collisions slots \cite{CGH2007}.
-The essence of the proposed modifications is rather simple: active devices transmit replicas the same packet in multiple slots, and, at the same time, SIC is used on the receiving side to remove replicas of already recovered transmissions from collision slots.
+This work is dedicated to a conceptually different improvement, based on SIC across multiple slots \cite{CGH2007}.
+The essence of these modifications is rather simple: active devices transmit replicas of the same packet in multiple slots, while SIC is used on the receiving side to remove replicas of already recovered transmissions from collision slots.
 Recovery and removal of replicas is performed in an iterative, i.e., successive manner, where new iterations are propelled by the transmissions recovered in the previous round, as illustrated in Fig.~\ref{fig:SIC}.
-The exploitation of the collision slots boosts the throughput - in a basic scenario where active devices transmit two replicas in randomly selected slots of a frame \cite{CGH2007}, the asymptotic throughput increases to $T_{\max} \approx 0.55$.\footnote{One may argue that the comparison with classic FSA is unfair, as in FSA a user sends only one packet replica before receiving feedback on the contention outcome.
-However, it should be noted that in classic FSA a user should also transmit multiple replicas in order to get the data through, the difference is that the retransmission is on-demand, initiated by the feedback.} The true potential of the SIC-enabled slotted ALOHA was revealed in \cite{L2011}, identifying analogies with the erasure-coding framework and establishing the paradigm of \emph{coded random access}.
-The objective of this paper is to introduce these new developments, identify the ways in which they can be beneficial for M2M applications and discuss some of the important implementation issues.
+The exploitation of the collision slots boosts the throughput -- in a basic scenario where active devices transmit two replicas in randomly selected slots of a frame \cite{CGH2007}, the asymptotic throughput increases to $T_{\max} \approx 0.55$.\footnote{One may argue that the comparison with standard FSA is unfair, as in FSA a user sends only one packet replica before receiving feedback on the contention outcome.
+However, it should be noted that in standard FSA a user may also transmit multiple replicas in order to get the data through, the difference is that the retransmission is initiated by the feedback.} The true potential of the SIC-enabled slotted ALOHA was revealed in \cite{L2011}, identifying analogies with modern channel coding based on sparse graphs and establishing the paradigm of \emph{coded random access}.
+The objective of this paper is to introduce these new developments, identify the ways in which they can be beneficial for M2M applications and highlight the important implementation issues.
+The outlined concepts are applicable in all systems which exploit slotted ALOHA, e.g., in random access channels of the cellular access and of the next generation interactive satellite services.